itzyaieeshu/incode-project3/README.md

 ### Installation
 This project needs to install node pakages.
-Navigate to the project folder using cmd line, Run the below code.
+Navigate to the project folder using cmd line, Run the below cmd.

 ***npm install***